Giving light a new twist with standard optical fibres: rainbow Archimedean spiral emission: Introduction

-In this work, we propose an entirely different and breakthrough approach for the generation of structured light, such as OAM beams: it only involves the use of standard, telecom silica optical fibres.
-It consists of focusing a laser beam with proper angles $\vartheta$ and $\varphi$, inside the cladding at the input facet of the fibre, as sketched in Fig.~\ref{setup}a.
-This produces an azimuthal component to the beam wave vector, so that when propagating inside the fibre, the beam starts spiralling in the cladding, spontaneously leading to OAM or spiral emission with $TC=\pm 1$ at the fibre output, as shown in Fig.~\ref{setup}b.
-As a cylindrical waveguide, an optical fibre is a natural beam shaper for OAM beams.
-Multimode fibres (MMFs) support OAM modes on their own, and are therefore among the most suitable candidates for OAM beam generation.
-Our method does not require a MMF core, i.e., even a singlemode fibre (SMF) can be used, as long as the fibre cladding is multimode.
-By our approach, we can easily change the TC sign, and consequently the chirality of the spiral, by just inverting the sign of the incidence angle $\vartheta$.
-In the nonlinear propagation regime, supercontinuum (SC) generation allows for broadband and high-brightness spectral emission, covering all visible spectrum.
-We reveal that in the far-field, the SC is a spiral beam, containing a mixture of different colours.
-Under proper input coupling conditions, these colours spontaneously separate in space, giving rise to spiral-shaped rainbow emission, analogous to conical emission in filamentation, which accompanies high-power laser beam propagation in air~\cite{walter2010emission,walter2017emissions}.
+In this work, we propose and demonstrate how TOAM-carrying beams can be spontaneously generated in standard silica optical fibres, and seed spiral-shaped emission.
+As a cylindrical waveguide, an optical fibre is a natural beam shaper for TOAM beams.
+Our method consists of focusing in the fibre a laser beam with proper angles $\vartheta$ and $\varphi$, as sketched in Fig.~\ref{setup}a.
+This produces an azimuthal component to the beam wave vector, so that when propagating in the fibre, the beam starts twisting along the interface, eventually converting (at least partially) the TOAM into a LOAM.
+As a result, an Archimedean spiral-shaped output light intensity is observed in the far-field, as shown in Fig.~\ref{setup}b.
+By our approach, we can easily change the chirality of the spiral, by just inverting the sign of the incidence angle $\vartheta$, thus flipping the winding direction.
+In the nonlinear propagation regime, supercontinuum (SC) generation leads to high-brightness spectral broadening, covering all visible spectrum.
+We reveal that in the far-field, the SC is still a spiral beam, which now contains a mixture of different colours.
+Under proper input coupling conditions, these colours spontaneously separate in space, giving rise to a spiral-shaped rainbow emission.
+We conclude by pointing out analogies with the effect of conical emission in filamentation, that accompanies high-power laser beam propagation in air\cite{walter2010emission,walter2017emissions}.